The Atheist Bible, CC-BY Fabian M. Suchanek

 Disinterest

 But most religious people do none of this.
-They limit themselves to claiming that the answers are provided by their religion.
+They limit themselves to claiming that the answers to the big questions of life are provided by their religion.
 Thereby, they demonstrate that they are not really interested in the questions to begin with.
 That is fine, of course.
 However, they should not then claim to have the answers.
-Such a claim can only be made when one is interested in answering the question in the first place.
+Such a claim can only be made when one is interested in answering the questions in the first place.

 We do not even know the question,